tinyzqh/circuit-sat/README.md

 * **Step4** (Optional): *aigtoaig* (utilities in *AIGER*) to convert binary AIGER format (\*.aig) into ASCII AIGER (\*.aag) format.
 * **Step5** (TO DO): Parse and construct graph representation in PyTorch using generate AIG file.

+### Motivation
+If AIG representation works, the motivation behind it is quite similar to the one described in [Applying Logic Synthesis for Speeding Up SAT](https://www.researchgate.net/profile/Niklas_Een/publication/220944461_Applying_Logic_Synthesis_for_Speeding_Up_SAT/links/00b7d537cde06c8184000000.pdf).
+Also, the creator of *abc* also published a paper [Circuit-Based Intrinsic Methods to Detect Overfitting](http://proceedings.mlr.press/v119/chatterjee20a.html), which might be useful later.

 ## Graph Neural Networks
-The exact structure/representation of GNNs for AIG graph is still to be determined.
+The exact structure/representation of GNNs for AIG graphs is still to be determined.
 I might first consider the intrinsic properties of [AIG](https://en.wikipedia.org/wiki/And-inverter_graph), and their AND nodes/Inverter edges.

 Also, C-VAE, [D-VAE](https://github.com/muhanzhang/D-VAE), Attention Mechanism and Heterogeneous Graph Embedding can be referred.